sheltermanager/asm3/doc/manual/animals.rst

 Use the toolbar to create and modify items in the list.
 Note that items in the vaccination list are saved immediately to the database when you hit the Save button in the popup screen.
-You will be reminded of outstanding vaccinations via the Vaccination Diary report, or by viewing them under *Medical->Vaccination Book*
+You will be reminded of outstanding vaccinations via the Vaccination Diary report, or by viewing them under :menuselection:`Medical --> Vaccination Book`

 Vaccinations can also have a cost attached for use with reporting.
 The cost is for the individual vaccination.